The Cross Over

 I used to peer along the hedges of the perfectly manicured lawns, hoping to catch a glimpse of the good life, but I knew I would never be tall enough.
 I was never destined to fully see what life was really like on the other side of the hedges—life on Cozy-Sweet Lane.

-I walked along great divide, skirting the barbed wires that jutted out in a haphazard fashion.
-I always liked to walk along the white picket fences on the other side of the border.
-The border between Cozy-Sweet and the Grotto.
-That’s where I lived, the Grotto.
-I suppose that’s where all the folks with broken dreams resided.
+I walked along great divide, skirting the barbed wires that jutted out haphazardly.
+I had always liked to walk along the white picket fences on the other side of the border.
+The border between Cozy-Sweet and the slums of The Grotto.
+That’s where I lived, The Grotto.
+Which was fitting I suppose, since that’s where all the folks with broken dreams resided.

 From my perch on the sturdiest branch of the old custard tree, I was able to get a whiff of the good life.
 Except for one little problem, life on Cozy-Sweet was neither cozy nor sweet.